COINtoolbox/ActSNClass/README.md

 This is one of the products of [COIN Residence Program #4](http://iaacoin.wix.com/crp2017), which took place in August/2017 in Clermont-Ferrand (France).

 We kindly ask you to include the full citation if you use this material in your research: [Ishida et al, 2019, MNRAS, 483 (1), 2–18](https://cosmostatistics-initiative.org/wp-content/uploads/2019/06/COIN_ActSNClass.txt).

+Full documentation can be found at readthedocs.

+# Dependencies

+ - Python>=3.6.8
+ - argparse>=1.1
+ - matplotlib>=3.1.1
+ - numpy>=1.17.0
+ - pandas>=0.25.0
+ - setuptools>=41.0.1
+ - scipy>=1.3.0

+# Install

+The current version runs in Python-3.6.

+In order to install this code you should clone this repository and do:

+        python setup.py install --user